French Bee

-French Bee SAS, styled as French bee, and formerly named French Blue, is a French low-cost, long-haul airline based at Paris Orly Airport.
+French Bee SAS, styled French bee, and formerly named French Blue, is a French low-cost, long-haul airline based at Paris Orly Airport.
 It operates a scheduled network between France and worldwide leisure destinations with a fleet of Airbus A350 aircraft.
-Its head office is in parent company Groupe Dubreuil's offices in the Belleville-sur-Vie area of Bellevigny, Vendée, France.
+Its headquarters are inside the parent company Groupe Dubreuil's offices in the Belleville-sur-Vie area of Bellevigny, Vendée, France.